tgc-bot/FourAcesContracts/Membership.md

     otherwise) that such an authority is given on condition of a majority verdict.

-9. Members must act in good faith, to the best of their ability, to ensure this contract is followed.
+9. Members MUST act in good faith, to the best of their ability, to ensure this contract is followed.

 10. Members have an ethical obligation to notify the dealer of any mistakes or oversights.

-11. The Casino shall aim to be more open in its decisions and changes.
+11. The Casino SHALL aim to be more open in its decisions and changes.

 12. **The chips used within the Casino have
-    *<span class="underline">no</span>* real-world value. **
+    *<span class="underline">no</span>* real-world value.**

 ## Termination of Membership

-13. This contract may be terminated by either the person that has signed it; or the Staff as outlined in situations where a violation of contract occurred.
+13. This contract MAY be terminated by either the person that has signed it; or the Staff as outlined in situations where a violation of contract occurred, as described below:

-    14. A Member may request themselves be terminated by giving a written notice via the Four Aces official Discord™ server.
+    14. A Member MAY request themselves be terminated by giving a written notice via the Four Aces official Discord™ server.
-        Management shall then terminate the Member.
+        Management SHALL then terminate the Member.

-    15. A Member may also be terminated for violations or breaches of this Contract, or the Staff contract, are described within sections of these Terms.
+    15. A Member MAY also be terminated for violations or breaches of this Contract, or the Staff contract, within sections of these Terms.

-    16. A Member may also be terminated for violations of Coundon Court’s policies.
+    16. A Member MAY also be terminated for violations of Coundon Court’s policies.

-    17. A Member may also be terminated for violations of applicable UK law.
+    17. A Member MAY also be terminated for violations of applicable UK law.

-    18. Pursuant to 11b, a Member may be terminated for severe breaches of contract, in which case a specific authorisation from a clause within the Terms is not needed, and only a unanimous agreement decision by Management is needed.
+    18. Pursuant to *<span class="underline">\[b\]</span>*, a Member MAY be terminated for severe breaches of contract, in which case a specific authorisation from a clause within the Terms is not needed, and only a unanimous agreement decision by Management is needed.

-14. In the scenario of a Termination of Membership, the follow shall
+14. In the scenario of a Termination of Membership, the follow SHALL
     apply:

-    19. The Member must hand over any chips that they have, or have access to, to the Casino.
+    19. The Member MUST hand over any chips that they have, or have access to, to the Casino.

     20. The Member will be revoked access to certain channels within the official Discord server.

-    21. Any Terminated Member shall not interfere with the running or games of the Casino.
+    21. Any Terminated Member SHALL NOT interfere with the running or games of the Casino.

-    22. A Terminated Member must still abide by these Terms of Contract if they remain, or intend to remain, within the Casino grounds.
+    22. A Terminated Member MUST still abide by these Terms of Contract if they remain, or intend to remain, within the Casino grounds.

-    23. Pursuant to 12c, any Terminated Member that remains on Casino grounds (within the Casino) must still abide by the Terms of Membership that they are able to, to the extent necessary to uphold order.
+    23. Pursuant to *<span class="underline">\[d\]</span>*, any
+        Terminated Member that remains on Casino grounds (within the Casino) MUST still abide by the Terms of Membership that they are able to, to the extent necessary to uphold order.

     24. If a Terminated Member leaves the Casino completely and entirely, they are no longer required to abide by these Terms to any effect

-    25. Pursuant to 12e, *completely and entirely*, is defined as having left and not returned to the Casino for a period of no less than six (6) weeks.
+    25. Pursuant to *<span class="underline">\[f\]</span>*, *completely
+        and entirely*, is defined as having left and not returned to the Casino for a period of no less than six (6) weeks.

 ## Chip Ownership

-15. All chips used are owned by Troy Smitten, and may not be lost, damaged, destroyed, exchanged, given or otherwise transferred except as allowed through the Casino’s operations or through explicit consent of Mr Smitten.
+15. All chips used are owned by Troy Smitten, and SHALL NOT be lost, damaged, destroyed, exchanged, given or otherwise transferred except as allowed through the Casino’s operations or through explicit consent of Mr Smitten.